 sense because it still contains dissolved substances, but not in harmful

-water depending on local supply of water and what it contains.
+water depending on local supply of water and what it contains - but

-that collects in the ground (extracted from wells) and in lakes and
+that collects in the ground (extracted from wells) or collected in lakes and

 - The most potable water is produced by: using an